Many foods contain carbohydrates (carbs), including:

 When you count carbs in foods that you cook, you will have to measure the portion of food after cooking it.
 For example, cooked long grain rice has 15 grams of carbohydrate per 1/3 cup.
 If you eat a cup of cooked long grain rice, you will be eating 45 grams of carbohydrates.

-Here are some examples of foods and servings sizes that have 15 grams of carbohydrate:
+Here are some examples of foods and servings sizes that have approximately 15 grams of carbohydrate:

 - Half cup (107 grams) of canned fruit (without the juice or syrup)

 - One cup (109 grams) of melon or berries

-- 2 tablespoons (11 grams) of dried fruit
+- Two tablespoons (11 grams) of dried fruit

 - Half cup (121 grams) of cooked oatmeal